Qi-He1/stats507-coursework/README.md

 # stats507-coursework
-Stats507 is a Python course, and course assignments will be uploaded here.
+Stats507 is a Python course for statistics student.
+Course assignments will be uploaded here.